redbear/Duo/docs/getting_started.md

 #### 8. Testing

 * Now, you can test the board.
-The user part firmware is a Web Server and there a mDNS service running.
+The user part firmware is a Web Server and there is a mDNS service running.

 * Reset your board and then use 'PuTTY' or 'screen' to connect it.

-* The [WebServer Firmware](https://github.com/redbear/STM32-Arduino/blob/master/arduino/libraries/RedBear_Duo/examples/01.Basics/Duo_WebServer/Duo_WebServer.ino) will ask your router for an IP address via DHCP and it will show the following message to the USB CDC (serial) port:
+* The [WebServer Firmware](https://github.com/redbear/STM32-Arduino/blob/master/arduino/libraries/RedBear_Duo/examples/01.Basics/Duo_WebServer/Duo_WebServer.ino) will wait your router for an IP address to be assigned via DHCP and it will show the following message to the USB CDC (serial) port:

 		Arduino sketch started.